chambernine/chambernine/README.md

 - 👋 Hi, I’m @chambernine
-- 👀 I’m interested in computer vision
-- 🌱 I'm studying in manufacturing engineering

 <!---
 chambernine/chambernine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.